-Sultanas in Turkey | cont.
+Sultanas in Türkiye | cont.

-During 2020, we worked together with FLA to engage our suppliers in the project and commence the supply chain mapping and risk assessment process.
+During 2020 we worked together with FLA to engage our suppliers in the project and commence the supply chain mapping and risk assessment process.
 Two of our sultana suppliers were already active in the project prior to us joining and have been involved from the start.
 Two additional sultana suppliers joined with Kellogg support.
-As a result of Kellogg's and others' partnership, the project has been able to engage with 8 of the most prominent sultana suppliers in the region.
+As a result of Kellogg Company's and others' partnership, the project has been able to engage with eight of the most prominent sultana suppliers in the region.
 Companies and suppliers, through risk assessments at the farm level, developed a shared commitment on six priority issues: child labor, including the risk level for various commodities; hazardous work by young workers; informality of employment relations; excessive working hours, including for children; lack of payment of minimum wages; and lack of access to basic services, such as water, hygiene, sanitation and child protection.

-In June 2021, the HTF Project kicked off Phase 2.
+In June 2021, the HTF project kicked off Phase 2.
 Running through the end of 2023, this phase builds on the assessments carried out during Phase 1 and focuses on areas that were identified as high priority:

-- · Child protection and child labor remediation, - Elimination of hazardous work for workers under age 18, - · Access to basic services for seasonal migrant families in agriculture, - · Responsible recruitment and, - Grievance mechanisms
+- · Child protection and child labor remediation - Elimination of hazardous work for workers under age 18 - · Access to basic services for seasonal migrant families in agriculture - Responsible recruitment - Grievance mechanisms

-Sultanas in Turkey | cont.
+Sultanas in Türkiye | cont.

-This phase focuses on remediation and will equip project partners through a series of six modules.
-Module content varies to match the maturity levels of suppliers' internal human rights due diligence and remediation programs, resources, and the commitment levels of the supply chain partners and companies.
-The core modules include:
+This phase focused on remediation and equipped project partners through a series of six modules.
+Module content varied to match the maturity levels of suppliers' internal human rights due diligence and remediation programs, resources, and the commitment levels of the supply chain partners and companies.
+The core modules included:

 - Module 1: Child Protection and Remediation

 - Module 2: Farm Level Monitoring

 - Module 3: Access to Basic Needs and OHS

-- Module 4: Responsible Recruitment
+- · Module 4: Responsible Recruitment

-Project Highlights in 2021
+2021 Project Highlights

-- Delivery of online trainings to 48 members of the supplier teams on worker rights in agriculture and internal monitoring processes.. - Field visits during the harvest season provided further risk assessment and internal monitoring support by FLA's regional implementation partner.. - 12 trainings on decent work principles were delivered in seven cities reaching to 204 members of the Agriculture Chamber. - Project teams organized three meetings for project partners and three commodity-based (hazelnut, sultana, and spice) working group meetings. - · Continued capacity improvements of the participants to tackle core labor rights challenges such as child labor. - · Increased coordination and implementation of responsible recruitment principles and child protection programs in companies' supply chains.
+- Online trainings were delivered to 48 members of the supplier teams on worker rights in agriculture and internal monitoring processes. - Field visits during the harvest season provided further risk assessment and internal monitoring support by FLA's regional implementation partner. - 12 trainings on decent work principles were delivered in seven cities reaching 204 members of the Agriculture Chamber. - Project teams organized three meetings for project partners and three commodity-based (hazelnut, sultana, and spice) working group meetings. - Participants continued to improve their capacity to tackle core labor rights challenges such as child labor. - Companies increased coordination and implementation of responsible recruitment principles and child protection programs in their supply chains.